zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 This distribution includes examples for integrating Ice with databases other than Berkeley DB.
 These examples are not included in the demo.sln file mentioned above.
-If you want to build these demos you must add the demo project files located in the demo\Database subdirectories to the demo solution and build from there.
+If you want to build these demos, you must add the demo project files located in the demo\Database subdirectories to the demo solution and build from there.